Kondoa Irangi rock paintings

 CC 2.02 – Picture by Wikipedia

-From this separation two groups were born, the hadza who still live on Lake Eyasi and unfortunately in danger of extinction and the Sandawe.
-The earliest rock paintings at the Kondoa site have been attributed to the Sandawe and mainly depicted humans and animals.
+From this separation, two groups emerged: the Hadza, who still live on Lake Eyasi and are unfortunately at risk of extinction, and the Sandawe.
+The earliest rock paintings at the Kondoa site have been attributed to the Sandawe and mainly depict humans and animals.

 Check Also